Ryagg/st-archive/README.md

 -   **Source**

-    Please refer to the separate [SOURCES.md](SOURCES.md) for sources for each book cover image.
+    Please refer to the separate [SOURCES.md](https://docs.google.com/spreadsheets/d/1WIVuwc7z_7EODd8w8-m4ykPebElq2aatHh4y49E0bAU/edit?usp=sharing) for sources for each book cover image.
+Please note that this links to a Google docs spreadsheet with read-only access to enable me to add more books and sources for those books after project submission without affecting the git commit history.

 ### **Content**